 Click here to read more about our urology department and its specialists.

-You can usually get rapid diagnostics within eight days.
+You can usually get rapid diagnostics within 11 days.
 You will have an appointment with your urologist and clinical nurse specialist on the same day.
 If necessary, you will come in for an ultrasound of the groin, a biopsy, and an appointment with your anesthesiologist.

 Center of expertise

 Penile cancer is a rare cancer type.
 Many physicians won’t encounter many patients with penile cancer.
 This is why the care for patients with penile cancer is centralized at the Netherlands Cancer Institute, the only recognized penile cancer center of expertise in the country.
 This enables us to share our knowledge with the rest of Europe while allowing us to stay up to date on the latest developments.

 - The NKI is the only penile cancer center of expertise in the Netherlands.

 - We fully integrate research and care which allows us to treat all our patients in accordance with the latest developments and treatment options.
 We can give you advice which is fully based on your personal situation.